v-Arma/a3g-framework-modules/title-card/README.md

-# AGM Bleedout Parameter
+# Title Card
-Adds a parameter to change the AGM bleedout time during role select.
+Adds a nice title card to the mission, spelling out mission name and author on mission start again.